aflaxman/dp_2020_census/methods.md

 district where invariants.
 There are also inequalities that will be enforced, such as requiring the total count of people in an enumeration district to be greater or equal to the number of occupied households in that district.
-We will refer to the invariants and other inequalities collectively as the "public properties" of the database.

 _TopDown algorithm._ At a high level,
-the census approach to this challenge repeats two steps for multiple levels of a geographic hierarchy (from the top down, hence their name `TopDown`).
+the census approach to this challenge repeats two steps for multiple levels of a geographic hierarchy (from the top down, hence their name "TopDown").
 The first step (Noisy Histogram) adds noise from a carefully chosen distribution to the data counts.
 This produces a set of
 noisy counts.
 The noisy counts might have negative counts or